 - Planet Wales’ Cardiff Walking Tour

-This evening, enjoy an evening performance at St David's Hall, the New Theatre or the Wales Millennium Centre (detailed on day 3).
+This evening, enjoy an evening performance at St David's Hall, the New Theatre, the Sherman Theatre, Welsh National Opera or the Wales Millennium Centre (detailed on day two).
 Explore the restaurants, bars, clubs and bistros both in the city centre or overlooking the water by Cardiff Bay.

 Go to the official website for more information about coach parking in Cardiff city centre and Cardiff Bay.

-Or for the more adventurous, take on the waters by rafting, canoeing, paddleboarding to name but a few of the activities on offer at Cardiff Interational White Water.
+Or for the more adventurous, take on the waters by rafting, canoeing, paddleboarding to name but a few of the activities on offer at Cardiff International White Water.

 Again, go to the official website for more information about coach parking in Cardiff city centre and Cardiff Bay.

 It's just a short journey to St Fagans National Museum of History on the outskirts of Cardiff.
-Here, visitors travel back centuries with its reconstructed cottages, farmhouses, rural workshops, mill, chapel, village store and so on.
+Voted Art Fund Museum of the Year 2019, the most prestigious museum prize in the world, visitors travel back centuries with its reconstructed cottages, farmhouses, rural workshops, mill, chapel, village store and so on.
 There are plenty of options here for lunch – Y Gegin, Gweithdy, or the Gwalia Tea Rooms.
 They all serve good quality food that is cooked on site using local, Welsh products whenever possible.
 Groups must book in advance and will benefit from 10% discount in the museum café and restaurant on a minimum spend of £5 per person, 10% discount in the museum shop on a minimum spend of £5 per person, guided tours and complimentary refreshments for the coach driver.
 Entry is free.
 Coach parking is also free of charge.

 After lunch, visit Castell Coch, a fairytale castle peeping out of the trees north of the city.
 Part of the Marquis of Bute's legacy to the city.
 Castell Coch is the whimsical brainchild of architect William Burges.
 Take a look at Lady Bute's tower bedroom.
 It comes with a fabulously painted double dome featuring twenty eight frolicking monkeys – quite risqué in its day!
 There’s a small tea room on-site.
 Coach parking is possible but groups must phone in advance of visiting.